-Figure 34. (a) Inversion of the large synthetic data set; (b) Depth of investigation based on the sensitivity analysis (threshold = 0.4).
+Figure 41. (a): Inversion of the large synthetic data set; (b): Depth of investigation based on the sensitivity analysis (threshold = 0.4).

+The observed data were compared with the predicted data.
+The misfit is shown in Figure 42.
+The predicted data error does not exceed 3.9 standard deviations and overall data misfit is 3597.6.